herkkules/herkkules/README.md

 **Interim Leadership Services:**

-I step in as a seasoned product leader to provide stability and drive by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organization to meet increasing demands, I deliver hands-on expertise to ensure continuity and momentum.
+I step in as a seasoned product leader to provide stability and drive by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organization to meet increasing demands.
+I deliver hands-on expertise to ensure continuity and momentum.

 > - **Bridging Leadership Gap:** Rapid expansion brings its own complexities, requiring thoughtful structure and scalable systems.
 I design and implement frameworks that enable your organisation to meet growing demands with agility and resilience, ensuring both immediate and long-term success.